Nalus/gulp-check-filesize-fork/README.md

 # gulp-check-filesize
 > check-filesize plugin for [gulp](https://github.com/wearefractal/gulp)

-This plugin logs the size of a given file.
+This repo is a fork from original that couldn't be contributed to - https://gitlab.sgalinski.de/toolchain/gulp-check-filesize This plugin logs the size of a given file.
 If you set a filesize limit, it logs a warning if the limit is exceeded.

 ## Usage